 If you are fortunate enough to have family tradition that tells you with which branch your ancestors associated, you may choose to wear that tartan.
 It is not necessary that you trace your genealogy directly back to a Clan Donald branch chief to justify wearing the branch tartan (if you can do that you could be in line to be chief).
 There were considerable movements and marriages that weren’t confined to Clan Donald branches or lands.
 It was a strong Celtic traditional value to seek a bride outside the immediate clan which not only prevented consanguinity (inbreeding problems experienced by feudal nobility, such as hemophilia), but strengthened the clan by expanding it’s influence.
 This Celtic trait of your ancestors may make the decision of which MacDonald tartan to claim as your own more complicated and explain why the common Scottish answer to the question, “Which tartan should I wear?” is “Which one do you like?”

-We have included a brief summary of the history of eight branches of Clan Donald from Donald J. Macdonald’s history of Clan Donald.
+To assist you we have included a brief summary of the history of eight branches of Clan Donald from Donald J. Macdonald’s history of Clan Donald.
 We chose a few historical events that convey what your ancestors experienced as rank and file of Clan Donald.
 For the genealogies and personal life history of each chief we recommend Donald J. Macdonald’s work.
-You can access the history of each branch by clicking on the appropriate crest to the left at the top of the page.
+You can access the history of each branch by clicking on the appropriate crest to the left or at the bottom of the page depending on what device you are using.
+You may also click on branches at the top header to access each branch.

-We have also included legends associated with each branch of Clan Donald.
+We have also included several legendsassociated with each branch of Clan Donald.
 These legends are a large part of what motivated your ancestors and often took place in the land associated with that branch.
 To our Celtic ancestors the traditions were part of the land upon which they lived and died.
 Each rock, each loch, and glen have a tradition associated with them.
 Knowing these traditions helps you understand the lands of your ancestors that were such an important part of their identity.
-An Important Part of Who they Were and Who You Are
+An Important Part of Who they Were and Who You Are.